MedentzidisCharalampos/Binary-Classification-on-Structured-Data/README.md

 2. CategoryEncoding - Category encoding layer.
 3. StringLookup - Maps strings from a vocabulary to integer indices.
 4. IntegerLookup - Maps integers from a vocabulary to integer indices.
- # Numeric columns
+Numeric columns:
- For each of the Numeric feature, you will use a Normalization() layer to make sure the mean of each feature is 0 and its standard deviation is 1.
+ For each of the Numeric feature, we use a Normalization() layer to make sure the mean of each feature is 0 and its standard deviation is 1.
- # Categorical columns
+Categorical columns:
  In this dataset, Type is represented as a string (e.g. 'Dog', or 'Cat').
 The strings are converted to integer indices.
 Then, the integer indices are converted to one-hot encoding.
  The Numeric and Categorical Columns are concatenated into a single Layer and then they fed into to network.

  # Architecture of the Model